DataFrame methods

 |

-An optional list of column names or a string to select a subset of columns before running Pandas head().
+Optional column name or names to select before running Pandas head().
 Applied after fn. |

 None